 Trinity is currently preparing to run its annual Telethon.
-From 16 March to 4 April, a group of dedicated student callers will be speaking to alumni all over the world, sharing their experiences at Trinity, updating alumni on what the College is like today, as well as asking for support for the College.
+From 7 to 20 December 2020, a group of dedicated student callers will be speaking to alumni all over the world, sharing their experiences at Trinity, updating alumni on what the College is like during a pandemic, as well as asking for support for the College.

-Last year, alumni pledged a fantastic £358,307, meaning that Trinity is able to provide more funding for students, and the College’s Widening Participation programmes, as well as for the Choir and the First and Third Trinity Boat Club.
+Last year (Easter 2019), alumni pledged a fantastic £358,307, meaning that Trinity is able to provide more funding for students and the College’s Widening Participation programmes, as well as for the Choir and the First and Third Trinity Boat Club.

 We look forward to speaking with you soon.
 If you would prefer not to receive a call, please contact Phoebe Harris on firstname.lastname@example.org or call +44 (0)1223 338548.